petyaracz/Racz2024b/Readme.md

 | vowel harmony  | brukész                 | nál    | high     | brukés    | brukésnél   |
 | vowel harmony  | braszenc                | nál    | low      | brasenc   | brasencnél  |

-Table: Test data, tiny overlap finder
+Table: Test data, minimal generalisation learner

 We fit the model separately on every variable suffix type so it doesn’t need to distinguish those either.
 There are three variable suffixes for ‘cselekszenek’ and ‘hotelban’ and only one for ‘lakok’.
-As noted earlier, the tiny overlap finder has two parameters, one penalising rules that cover fewer versus more input-output pairs in the training (as in i-ii in the examples above) and one penalising rules that have subrules that do most of the work for them (also as in i versus ii in the examples above).
-We try \[.25,.5,.75,.9\] for both of these parameters (for details see code/run_tof.r and code/tof.r and code/test_tof.r).
-We fit the tiny overlap finder on the suffix sets and then combine all rules for each variation pattern.
+As noted earlier, the minimal generalisation learner has two parameters, one penalising rules that cover fewer versus more input-output pairs in the training (as in i-ii in the examples above) and one penalising rules that have subrules that do most of the work for them (also as in i versus ii in the examples above).
+We try \[.25,.5,.75,.9\] for both of these parameters (for details see code/run_mgl.r and code/mgl.r and code/test_mgl.r).
+We fit the minimal generalisation learner on the suffix sets and then combine all rules for each variation pattern.
 Here are ten random rules for ‘leveling’, with no guidance:

 | rule                 | scope | hits | reliability | alpha_lower | lower_confidence_limit | alpha_upper | impugned_lower_confidence_limit | some_examples                                                 | some_exceptions                                             |
 |:---------------------|------:|-----:|------------:|------------:|-----------------------:|------------:|--------------------------------:|:--------------------------------------------------------------|:------------------------------------------------------------|